JiaGengChang/myevae/README.md

 Example input csv files can be downloaded from AWS S3 link above.

 ### Hyperparameter grid python file
-Place a python file named `param_grid.py` containing the hyperparameter grid dictionary in the params folder (`/params/folder`).
+Place a python file named `param_grid.py` containing the hyperparameter grid dictionary in the params folder (`/params`).

 This contains the set of hyperparameters that grid search will be performed on.

 Otherwise, use the default provided in `src/param_grid.py`.

-The example parameter grid provides 3 options for z_dim (dimension of latent space): 8, 16, or 32:
+The default hyperparameter grid is only meant for testing purposes:
 ```python
 from torch.nn import LeakyReLU, Tanh